renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 #### The Shade Elves of the Shaded Sea

-The Shade Elves of the Shaded Sea are a culture of nomadic herders and raiders.
+The Shade Elves of the Shaded Sea are a culture of nomadic herders and raiders based in the Shaded Steppes in the southwest of the Emerald Plane.

 #### The Ratfolk of the Warren Isles